gdiaz384/py3TranslateLLM/README.md

 - Microsoft Excel 2007+ (.xlsx).
 - Plain text.

-The focus is on producing the highest quality local [Large Language Model (LLM)](//en.wikipedia.org/wiki/Large_language_model) translations possible, but there is also support for batches using [Neural net Machine Translation (NMT)](//en.wikipedia.org/wiki/Neural_machine_translation)s and certain cloud translation APIs.
+The focus is on producing the highest quality local [Large Language Model (LLM)](//en.wikipedia.org/wiki/Large_language_model) translations possible, but there is also support for batches using [Neural net Machine Translation (NMT)](//en.wikipedia.org/wiki/Neural_machine_translation) models and certain cloud translation APIs.

 ## Support is planned for: